cython/cython/docs/src/tutorial/cython_tutorial.rst

 .. figure:: htmlreport.png

-If a line is white, it means that the code generated doesn't interact with Python, so will run fast.
-The darker the yellow, the more Python interaction there is.
-Those yellow lines will run slower.
+If a line is white, it means that the code generated doesn't interact with Python, so will run as fast as normal C code.
+The darker the yellow, the more Python interaction there is in that line.
+Those yellow lines will usually operate on Python objects, raise exceptions, or do other kinds of higher-level operations than what can easily be translated into simple and fast C code.
 The function declaration and return use the Python interpreter so it makes sense for those lines to be yellow.
 Same for the list comprehension because it involves the creation of a Python object.
 But the line ``if n % i == 0:``, why?